Recently updated on November 1st, 2022 at 12:47 am

 A rod made of a softer carbon type and therefore normally cheaper can, on the other hand, be loaded much more than a harder rod.
 An expensive fishing rod is therefore not a priori stronger than a softer one; on the contrary …

-Which material: fiberglass or composite?
+Which material: is it fiberglass or composite?

 Since glass fiber is cheaper than carbon, a mix of carbon and glass fiber is often made.
 This is how you get a composite fishing rod.
 But fiberglass is much tougher than carbon and can therefore withstand more load, in other words: more flexible.
 And all this is because glass fiber is less rigid.